Kathleen F. Moran, Ed.D., Executive Director

 - Special Ed.
 ASD - Elementary

 - Special Ed.
-Emotionally Impaired - Middle School
+Emotionally Impaired - Elementary and Middle School

 - Kindergarten Inclusion

 - Bilingual Math - Cape Verdean - Middle School